-- 6.17 Public transport provision has been a key driver behind the proposals for the site.
-The site lies at the end of the possible future Milton Keynes BRT route which is proposed to eventually link directly to the centre of the city via the Westcroft District Centre.
-A public transport loop will be provided on the Primary Streets through the development with access and egress from the Tattenhoe roundabout.
-Two bus services could link to Central Milton Keynes - one via the grid roads and the other via Snelshall West and a third could provide a connection to Bletchley to the east. - 6.18 In order to maximise accessibility to these public transport routes, on-site bus stops have been carefully located.
-The location of these bus stops will ensure that of all homes, schools and work places will be within an easy 400m/5 minutes walk of a bus stop.
-To aid access to the neighbourhood centre an additional stop will be located here.
+Public transport provision has been a key driver behind the proposals for the Site.
+The Site lies at the end of the possible future Milton Keynes BRT route which is proposed to eventually link directly to the centre of the city via the Westcroft District Centre.
+A public transport loop will be provided on the Primary Streets through the development, with access and egress from the Tattenhoe Roundabout.
+Three bus services could link to Central Milton Keynes - one via the grid roads, and the other via Snelshall West, and a third could provide a connection to Bletchley to the east.

+In order to maximise accessibility to these public transport routes, on-site bus stops have been carefully located.
+The location of these bus stops will ensure that the majority of homes, schools and work places will be within an easy 400m/5 minutes walk of a bus stop.
+To aid access to the Neighbourhood Centre, an additional stop will be located here.